jennguyen1/nhuyhoa/_posts/2016-03-15-Python-Basics.md

 ## Dictionaries

 Dictionaries are hash tables.
-It has a key and value pair that makes it easier to "find" objects since they have unique keys.
+It has a key and value pair that makes it easier to find/access objects since they have unique keys.
 The keys of a dictionary should be unique.

 Dictionaries can be declared like so
 {% highlight python %}